getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_fem_set.rst

     Set reduction mesh fem
     This function selects the degrees of freedom of the finite element method by selecting a set of independent vectors of the matrix RM.
-    The numer of columns of RM should corresponds to the number of degrees of freedom of the finite element method.
+    The number of columns of RM should correspond to the number of degrees of freedom of the finite element method.